 Ready to take the plunge and move to France?
 Here’s a guide to the best places to live in France, from Britanny to Alsace.

 France has 21 regions, each of which has between two and eight departments.
 Each department has its own capital city.
-The property market is stable and prices tend generally to increase and decrease less than in the UK.
-Traditionally prices are broadly in line with the rate of inflation and property investment is more conservative than in other countries.
-Prices and types of property do vary between regions and below you will find my estimation of current prices as well as a guide to the different types of property in each place.
+The property market is stable and prices tend generally to increase and decrease less.
+Traditionally prices are broadly in line with the rate of inflation.
+Property investment is more conservative than in other countries.
+Prices and types of property do vary between regions; below, you’ll find estimations of current prices as well as a guide to property types.

 The most important factor to determine property prices is location.
 Naturally, large cities and towns are more expensive – particularly Paris.
 This is largely due to better employment prospects, greater choice of culture and shopping, and less choice in actual accommodation.

 City suburbs and smaller towns come next in terms of property prices.
 The countryside is always the least expensive option.
-However, property and land in the wine growing regions may be more than elsewhere and close to the coast always demands a premium.
+However, property and land in the wine-growing regions may be more than elsewhere and close to the coast always demands a premium.

 Further considerations to bear in mind are:

 - Price per square meter is less for larger houses than for smaller ones

 - Features such as swimming pools, land, vineyards and extra buildings such as barns will increase the price

 - Older houses are normally less expensive than new-build

 It is also important to consider current market trends.
-Although the property market in France experienced a general rise in prices last year, the last couple of years have seen a slight decrease, in line with many countries during the recession.
+Although the property market in France experienced a general rise in prices, the last couple of years have seen a slight decrease, in line with many countries during the recession.
 The most significant price falls were in the eastern side of France.
-Having said that, if one takes a longer term view, the likelihood is that property prices will start to rise again, albeit it at a slow to medium pace.
+The likelihood is that property prices will start to rise again, albeit at a slow to medium pace.